 Recently, specialists from Queen Mary University of London in the United Kingdom, the Falun Central Hospital in Sweden, and numerous other research institutions worldwide set out to establish just how important breast screening is in increasing survival rates following diagnosis.

 The research, which took into account the medical information of over 50,000 women, found that breast screening is highly beneficial.
-The study paper is now available in Cancer, a journal of the American Cancer Society (ACS).
+The

 In their study, the research team analyzed data collected from 52,438 women with ages between 40 and 69.
 Some of these participants opted to receive breast cancer screening over a 39-year period, in 1977–2015, in Dalarna, Sweden.